Community Management - Ben van 't Ende

 We are still a very white male dominated project.
 Intend to get some attention on getting more womoen into the TYPO3 project and teams.
 I will come to the teams and also the boards with recommendations or serious guidelines on how to achive that.

-RE: Community Management - Added by Steffen Ritter almost 7 years ago
+RE: Community Management - Added by Steffen Ritter about 7 years ago

 Could you please tell how much you actually invoiced for this year until now?